sipgate/address-finder-service/README.md

 # address-finder-service

-Service for finding the most likely address for a search query.
+Service for finding the most likely german address for a search query.

 Requires the `API_KEY` environment variable with a Google Maps Geocoding API key.